amrkhaledccd/url-shortener/README.md

 if the current thread has an outdated object, it will find another key.

 ## Caching
-If I had more time, I would use a distributed caching to store the generated keys for the fast access.
+I would use a distributed caching to store the generated keys for the fast access.
 Also, I would cache the mapping between key and the original url.

 ## DB sharding